MacGapProject/MacGap1/README.md

 The MacGap project provides HTML/JS/CSS developers an Xcode project for developing Native OSX Apps that run in OSX's WebView and take advantage of WebKit technologies.

-The project exposes a JavaScript API for OS X integration, such as displaying native OS 9 notifications.
+The project exposes a JavaScript API for OS X integration, such as displaying native OS X 10.9 notifications.
 The MacGap project is extremely lightweight and nimble; a blank application is about 980KB.

 ### Features:
 * tiny compiled app sizes